 Right away, I noticed a fragrant smell emanating from the wood that is punctuated by a crispness in the air from the hanging gardens.
 The room is large enough for about 20 people to use comfortably and feels intimate without being claustrophobic.
 This is helped by the sun roof that lets in a lot of natural light.

 The communal tub is the center piece of the space.
 The crystal clear blue water is kept at 104 degrees, but felt like 102 when I was there at 11 am.
-And before you roll your eyes, I stand by my internal reading and know what an extra 2 degrees of warmth feels like, especially when I’m writing this now from in room and can see my own breath as I breathe.
+And before you roll your eyes, I stand by my internal reading and know what an extra 2 degrees of warmth feels like, especially when I’m writing this now in my freezing room at home and can see my own breath.

-In the corner is a octopus like contraption that’s a cold multi-head shower.
-The flowing metallic pipe works well with the rest of the decor and is a necessary addition since there isn’t a typical cold plunge pool like you would find in an onsen.
+In the corner is an octopus-like contraption that’s a cold multi-head shower.
+The flowing metallic pipe worked well with the rest of the decor and is a necessary addition since there isn’t a typical cold plunge pool like you would find in an onsen.

 Next to the cold plunge shower is the steam room, which deviates from the rest of the interior design and goes for a black and white tiled look.
 And directly across the room is the sauna, which unlike the bright steam room is almost completely dark, save for the orange glow coming from the translucent brickwork in the wall.

 Beside the communal tub are a few lounge chairs and benches.
 I recommend bringing a book and kicking back between sessions in the tub or sauna with a nice cup of tea or water that’s also provided.
 The entrance fee is good for a 1 hour and 45 minute session, so there’s no rush.
 I even took a 10 minute nap after coming out of the steam room.

 At first, I noticed that the ambient temperature was cooler than I was used to, but after coming out of the sauna or the communal tub, it was quite refreshing and I wondered why other spas don’t keep a cooler temperature.